Bella Vista Police Department pushing to add security fence

 BELLA VISTA, Ark.
-(KNWA) — The Bella Vista Police Department wants to add more security for its officers.
+(KFTA) — The Bella Vista Police Department wants to add more security for its officers.

 This in response to Fayetteville Police Officer Stephen Carr being shot and killed while parked at the Fayetteville Police Department.